timescale/docs/ai/pgvectorize.md

 it"](https://www.timescale.com/blog/how-we-designed-a-resilient-vector-embedding-creation-system-for-postgresql-data/)
 post going into the details of the design.

-To create vector embeddings, simply attach PgVectorize to any PostgreSQL table to automatically sync that table's data with a set of embeddings stored in Timescale Vector.
+To create vector embeddings, simply attach PgVectorizer to any PostgreSQL table to automatically sync that table's data with a set of embeddings stored in Timescale Vector.
 For example, say you have a blog table defined in the following way: